 - Assistance obtaining stalking orders and restraining orders and filing out other forms and documents.

-- Accompaniment to hospitals for forensic medical exams.
+- Accompaniment to hospitals for forensic medical exams (for clients).

 - Accompaniment to court and assistance communicating with police and District Attorney’s Office.